 (1).
 NOUNS, soul about 473 times; Life about 122 times; Person about 26 times; Mind about 15 times; Heart about 15 times.

 (2).
-PERSONAL PRONOUNS, 44 plus times, changed into many difference pronouns–yourselves, themselves, her, me, he, his, himself, and many other pronouns.
+PERSONAL PRONOUNS, changed into many 44 plus different pronouns,–yourselves, themselves, her, me, he, his, himself, and many other pronouns.